tweedegolf/storage-abstraction/README.md

 ## <a name='how-it-works'></a>How it works

 A `Storage` instance is actually a thin wrapper around one of the available adapters; it creates an instance of an adapter based on the configuration object or URL that you provide.
-Then all API calls to the `Storage` are forwarded to this adapter instance, below a code snippet of `Storage` that shows how `createBucket` is forwarded:
+Then all API calls to the `Storage` are forwarded to this adapter instance, below a code snippet of the `Storage` class that shows how `createBucket` is forwarded:

 ```typescript
 // member function of class Storage